Top Rated Breast Reduction in New York

 In younger patients, breast reduction surgery is performed after a young woman’s breasts are fully developed, usually no sooner than age 17 or 18.
 Rarely, the surgery may be performed at an earlier age if the patient is suffering emotionally, as well as physically, from the large size of her developing breasts.
 In adulthood, the surgery can be performed at any age.

 This procedure is usually performed with the patient under general anesthesia.

 Incisions vary depending on the technique used.
 Scars are inevitable, but they fade and soften over the course of the year following surgery.

+Vertical or Lollipop Pattern: In some cases, the vertical reduction or “lollipop” technique might be possible.
+It’s so-called because the scar resembles the shape of a lollipop.
+In this method, an incision is made around the areola and vertically down to the breast crease.
+It’s a procedure most suitable for moderate breast reduction.
 This method removes the sagging part of the breast and reshapes the breast so that it is fuller at the cleavage.
 For those requiring large amounts of tissue removal, the wise pattern will probably be necessary.

 With one less incision, the lollipop pattern is less invasive and may shorten your recovery period.
 Dr. Tehrani will advise if you’re a good candidate for this type of breast reduction.

 If your breasts do not need to be reshaped and if the reduction you want is minimal, you might be a candidate for a less invasive ultrasonic liposuction breast reduction.
-In this case, a cannula is inserted, and ultrasound energy is used to liquefy the excess fatty tissue, thereby reducing the breasts.
-The shape of the breasts remains the same.

 Since the tissue is not excised, recovery is faster after this technique.
 Ultrasonic liposuction will not create satisfactory results for all patients, however.
 Dr. Tehrani will let you know during your consultation and examination if you are a good candidate for this technique.